JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/spell_checking.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 [Spell Checking](https://www.jetbrains.com/help/idea/spellchecking.html)
-widely used to check the correctness of natural languages within code.
+is used to check the correctness of natural languages within code.

 The starting point for the spell checking is [`SpellcheckingStrategy`](%gh-ic%/spellchecker/src/com/intellij/spellchecker/tokenizer/SpellcheckingStrategy.java)